csound/manual/README.md

 ### On Windows

-The easiest way to install DocBook is probably through [Cygwin] (https://www.cygwin.com).
+The easiest way to install DocBook is probably through [Cygwin](https://www.cygwin.com).
 To install Cygwin, visit https://www.cygwin.com and download and run an installer for the latest release of Cygwin.

 To install Python, visit https://www.python.org/downloads/windows/ and download and run an installer for the latest release of Python 2.7.
 Make sure you add